Practical wildlife help · Massachusetts

 What to Do If You Find a Seal on a Beach in Massachusetts

 Massachusetts beach visitors often assume a seal needs rescue when it is simply hauled out and resting.
-This should separate normal seal behavior from true distress and point readers toward the right marine-mammal response path.
+This guide separates normal seal behavior from true distress and points readers toward the right response.

 Road crossings